 It will take you at least an hour to walk from one end to the other, and if you still have the energy, you can climb the 491 stairs to the top of Michelangelo's dome.
 There are two levels below St Peter’s Basilica; the first level is known as the Vatican Grottoes, and is a large underground graveyard where the tombs of 91 Popes are buried.
 The level below this is the Vatican Necropolis and houses St Peter’s Tomb.
 Michelangelo’s famous carving of the Pieta is housed in St Peter’s Basilica and is protected by bulletproof glass.
 It was carved from a single slab of marble and was the only work he ever signed.

 Things to see at St. Peter’s Basilica

 - St. Peter’s Baldachin

 The Sistine Chapel, while a part of the Vatican Museums, deserves a special mention just because of how spellbinding it is!
 Typically considered one of Michelangelo's finest work, the Sistine Chapel is a certified highlight of a trip to Vatican City.

 The final piece in the Vatican puzzle is the glorious Vatican Museum.
-A collection of 54 galleries that host almost 20,000 pieces of art, the Vatican Museum is undeniably one of the most impressive displays of art in the world.
+A collection of 54 galleries that hosts almost 20,000 pieces of art, the Vatican Museums are undeniably one of the most impressive displays of art in the world.
 When you visit the Vatican Museums, you’ll be spending a considerable amount of time visiting all the art galleries, especially since the total length of the Museums comes up to a massive 9 miles!